css4j/echosvg/README.md

 ##  Licensing

  For licensing issues, please read the LICENSE and NOTICE files.
+The tests use files which may have their own additional licenses, under the `samples` directory.
+Please look for the appropriate license files there.